taylorscott91/mean-lab/README.md

 ## Groups

-You will be working groups of 3 for this lab.
-Groups will be determined by counting off students during the lab intro.
-If you are in Classroom 4, count off from 1-6.
-If in Classroom 6, 1-8.
+You will be working in groups of **at most** 4 students.
+We will leave the group selection up to you.
+Feel free to do so after the lab has been introduced.

 ## Lab Submission